gldeng/universe/formal_theory/formal_theory_sustainable_development_en.md

 4. **Co-evolutionary Institutions**: Designing institutions that co-evolve with ecological systems
    $$E_{co-evolution} = \min\{R_{institutional}, R_{ecological}\}$$

-Where $R$ represents the evolutionary response rate of each system.
+Where $`R`$ represents the evolutionary response rate of each system.

 ### 2. Quantum-Classical Decision Framework